orchestral/testbench/README.md

 $this->loadLaravelMigrations(['--database' => 'testbench']);
 ```

-#### Runing Testing Migrations
+#### Running Testing Migrations

-To run migrations that are only used for testing purposes and not part of your package, add the following to your base test class:
+To run migrations that are **only used for testing purposes** and not part of your package, add the following to your base test class:

 ```php
     public function setUp()